nightroman/SplitPipeline/README.md

     1..10 | Split-Pipeline -Count 10 {process{$_; sleep 1}}

-Output of all commands is the same, numbers from 1 to 10 (Split-Pipeline does not guarantee the same order) but performance is different.
-Let's measure it:
+Output of all commands is the same, numbers from 1 to 10 (Split-Pipeline does not guarantee the same order without the switch `Order`).
+But consumed times are different.
+Let's measure them:

     Measure-Command { 1..10 | . {process{$_; sleep 1}} }
     Measure-Command { 1..10 | Split-Pipeline {process{$_; sleep 1}} }